-The staff at Car Solutions was wonderful to work with and I am so glad I purchased Encore Protection.
+The staff was wonderful to work with and I am so glad I purchased Encore Protection.
 They took the stress of being stranded on the side of the road completely away.
 I called for help and within 15 minutes a friendly tow truck driver arrived, replaced my tire with a spare and then helped guide me back out into the highway.
 The entire process was very easy and I highly recomend Encore protection.
 Thank you Car Solutions!

 Proper Corporate Fleet Maintenance

 Your business relies on commercial vehicles.
 You rely on your fleet to be up and running in proper working order around the clock.
 When your vehicles are grounded for repairs, you lose money.
 It really is that simple.
 By keeping your fleet maintained, your employees are able to keep working and your business keeps running.

 There are basic steps that you can take to keep your vehicles operating smoothly, no matter the size of your fleet.
 Stick to the steps below to ensure your trucks are running at maximum level.

 Always depend on your drivers as they are the first to notice issues that crop up with your vehicles.
 Keep a good line of communication open, and make sure your drivers know how to report issues with the fleet.
 Designate certain drivers to be responsible for inspecting vehicles, and tell drivers how you expect them to report any maintenance needs that arise.

 Any vehicle runs better and longer when it is given preventative maintenance and that includes the vehicles in your fleet.
 Oil changes, brake service, tire rotations and tune ups will help to detect minor issues sooner and prevent major ones from occurring.
 You may be hesitant to spend money on preventative maintenance, especially if your fleet is large, but a bit of money now could save you thousands in the long run.